 We modeled long memory with just one lag! (pdf) with Luc Bauwens and Sébastien Laurent, R&R to the Journal of Econometrics.

 What Does it Take to Control Global Temperatures?
-Prospective and Counterfactual Carbon Abatement Policies in a Cointegrated Vector Autoregressive Model, with Takamitsu Kurita (Kyoto Sangyo University), working paper and dataset to appear soon here
+Prospective and Counterfactual Carbon Abatement Policies in a Cointegrated Vector Autoregressive Model, with Takamitsu Kurita (Kyoto Sangyo University), provisional working paper

 The Bias-Variance Trade-off in (Un)Conditional Multistep Forecasting, Predictive Regressions and Local Projections, working paper to appear soon here

 Probabilistic Forecasting of Bubbles and Flash Crashes, with Anurag Banerjee and Marie Kratz,

 The Econometrics Journal, 23(2), pp. 297–315, 2020, (doi, pdf, supplement)

 We propose a near explosive random coefficient autoregressive model (NERC) to obtain predictive probabilities of the apparition and devolution of bubbles.
 We study the asymptotic properties of the NERC and provide a procedure for inference on the parameters.